Graduate Department of Civil and Environmental Engineering

 Transportation and Traffic Engineering

 TTE 5074.
 Freight Terminals and Distribution Facilities (3).
 Prerequisite: Instructor permission.
-This course covers a general overview of passenger and freight transport, an overview of operations within different types of freight transportation terminals: marine terminals (container, dry bulk, liquid bulk), cross-docking facilities, warehouses, rail terminals, freight airport terminals, and other freight transportation facilities.
-The course analyzes decision problems within freight terminals, operations optimization, maximization of the terminal throughput and associated monetary benefits.
-Students discuss future needs of freight transportation.
+This course covers a general overview of passenger and freight transport, detailed overview of operations within different types of freight transportation terminals; decision problems within freight terminals, operations optimization, maximization of the terminal throughput and associated monetary benefits; and discussion of future needs of freight transportation.

 TTE 5205.
 Traffic Engineering (3).
 Prerequisite: TTE 3004 or equivalent.
 This course focuses on the nature, characteristics, and theories of traffic flow.
 The course also discusses street and highway traffic problems, traffic survey procedures, origin-destination studies, theory and design of automatic control of traffic systems, and transit systems.